rgalanakis/robgforpps/_pages/may-2025-bond.md

 I have a deep interest in municipal finance, especially as a member of [Strong Towns PDX](https://www.strongtownspdx.org/).
 Many of us are finance nerds.
 Our default position is that public entities spend way too much on "unprofitable" programs which do not increase the total wealth of the community.
-Suburban sprawl, which almost never ends up bring in enough tax money to pay for the public expenses involved, is the common example.
+Suburban sprawl, which almost never ends up bringing in enough tax money to pay for the public expenses involved, is the common example.
 This approach ultimately impoverishes the entire community and isn't healthy for anyone.